uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/architecture/execution_model.inc.rst

 All computation performed by the routine shall be done on the hardware device(s) associated with this queue, with possible aid from the host, unless otherwise specified.
 In the case of an ordered queue, all computation shall also be ordered with respect to other kernels as if enqueued on that queue.

 A particular oneMKL implementation may not support the execution of a given oneMKL routine on the specified device(s).
 In this case, the implementation may either perform the computation on the host or throw an exception.
+See :ref:`onemkl_exceptions` for the possible exceptions.

 .. _onemkl_member_functions: